citp/privacy-policy-historical/p/pu/pup/pup.edu.ph.md

 Connect also temporarily logs individual sign-ins for the purpose of ensuring the efficiency and security of the Connect Service.
 The information in these logs is identified only by the account's unique ID number, and it is never linked with Personal Information.

-* * *

-**Collection of Optional Information in MyProfile**
+### Collection of Optional Information

-Optional Information is also collected in the MyProfile.
+Optional Information is also collected.
 You have the option to fill-in the information or not.
 Optional Information includes: (1) Home Information (Address, City/Municipality, Country, State/Province, Zip Code, Contact Number, Fax Number), and (2) Work Information (Company Name, Address, City/Municipality, Country, State/Province, Zip Code, Contact Number, Fax Number).
 These information are shared only upon your approval should any of your former classmates or friends wants to contact you.

-* * *

-**Use of your Personal Information**
+### Use of your Personal Information

 **How PUPWebSite Will NOT Use Your Personal Information
 **PUPWebSite will not give, sell or rent your Personal Information to third parties; and PUPWebSite will not use or share your Personal Information in a manner that differs from what is described in this Privacy Statement without your prior consent.